 At high ion doses, the FIB can dislodge atoms from the surface of a sample by sputtering, allowing it to modify or mill the sample.
 The FIB can also generate secondary electrons and ions, which can be used to produce images and provide information.
-For example, the secondary ions can be detected and identified by secondary ion mass spectrometry (SIMS), revealing direct information about a sample's chemical composition.
-SIMS is more sensitive than EDS, able to detect chemical species at parts per million concentrations.
+For example, the secondary ions can be detected and identified by secondary ion mass spectrometry (SIMS), revealing direct information about a sample's chemical and elemental composition.
+SIMS is more sensitive than EDS, able to detect elements and chemical species at parts per million concentration, and is also better at detecting light elements such as lithium.

 Using FIB-SEM in correlative studies allows researchers to look beneath a sample's surface.
-Once an ROI has been identified, the FIB can carve away successive layers of a sample while the SEM produces images of each newly uncovered surface.
+Once an ROI has been identified, the FIB can carve away successive layers of a sample while the SEM produces images of each newly-uncovered surface.
 These images can then be combined to produce a 3D image of the ROI, in a process known as FIB-SEM tomography (Figure 2).
 FIB can also produce the thin sample sections required for TEM.